This 6-ingredient Matcha Panna Cotta, is rich, creamy, and loaded with green tea flavours! There's nothing like this velvety dessert!

 If using panna cotta molds, dip these into some warm water for a few seconds, then transfer to a serving plate.

-Before serving, top the panna cotta with black sesame seeds, desiccated coconut, fresh mint leaves, or a dusting of matcha.
+Before serving, top the panna cotta with black sesame seeds, desiccated coconut, fresh berries, mint leaves, or a dusting of matcha.

 Tips for the Best Panna Cotta